-- (i) An urban local body, municipal corporation or village level government; or - (ii) an enterprise owned or controlled by an urban local body, a municipal corporation or a village level government. - 1.8 "measure" includes a law, regulation, rule, procedure, decision, administrative action, requirement or practice.
+- In respect of India: An urban local body, municipal corporation or village level government; and in respect of Uzbekistan: Authorities in Regions, Districts and Cities- Khokimiyats; or - (ii) an enterprise owned or controlled by an urban local body, a municipal corporation or a village level government. - 1.8 "measure" includes a law, regulation, rule, statutory procedure, decision or administrative action pursuant to laws. - 1.9 The term "Pre-investment activity" includes any activities undertaken by the investor or its enterprise prior to the establishment of the investment in accordance with the laws of the Party where the investment is made.
+Any activity undertaken by the investor or its investment pursuant to compliance with sectoral limitations on foreign equity, and other limits and conditions applicable under any laws relating to the admission of investments in the Party where the investment is made in specific sectors falls within the meaning of "Pre-investment activity". - 1.10 "Sub-national government" means a State Government or a Union Territory administration in the case of India but does not include local governments.

-- 1.9 "natural person" means a national or citizen of a Party in accordance with its law and regulations.
-A natural person who is a dual national or citizen shall be deemed to be exclusively a national or citizen of the country of her or his dominant and effective nationality/citizenship, where she/he ordinarily or permanently resides. - 1.10 "PCA Optional Rules" means the Permanent Court of Arbitration Optional Rules for Arbitration Disputes between Two States, 20 October 1992. - 1.11 The term "Pre-investment activity" includes any activities undertaken by the investor or its enterprise prior to the establishment of the investment in accordance with the law of the Party where the investment is made.
-Any activity undertaken by the investor or its investment pursuant to compliance with sectoral limitations on foreign equity, and other limits and conditions applicable under any law relating to the admission of investments in the Party where the investment is made in specific sectors falls within the meaning of "Pre-investment activity". - 1.12 "Sub-national government" means a State Government or a Union Territory administration in the case of India but does not include local governments; and ---- in case of ----- - 1.13 "Territory" means: - (i) In respect of India: the territory of the Republic of India in accordance with the Constitution of India, including its territorial waters and the airspace above it and other maritime zones including the Exclusive Economic Zone and continental shelf over which the Republic of India has sovereignty, sovereign rights, or exclusive jurisdiction in accordance with its law and the I982 United Nations Convention on the Law of the Sea and international law. - (ii) In respect of ------ - 1.14 "WTO Agreement" means the Marrakesh Agreement Establishing the World Trade Organization, done at Marrakesh on 15 April, 1994. - 1.15 The Annexures, Provisos and Footnotes in this Treaty constitute an integral part of this Treaty and are to be accorded the same effect as other provisions in this Treaty.
+1.11 "Territory" means:

+- (i) In respect of India: the territory of the Republic of India in accordance with the Constitution of India, including its territorial waters and the airspace above it and other maritime zones including the Exclusive Economic Zone and continental shelf over which the Republic of India has sovereignty, sovereign rights, or exclusive jurisdiction in accordance with its laws and the 1982 United Nations Convention on the Law of the Sea and international law. - (ii) In respect of the Republic of Uzbekistan the territory, including the land area, internal waters and the territorial sea and air space above them, as well as any area beyond its territorial sea within which the Republic of Uzbekistan has sovereign rights and jurisdiction in respect of any activity carried on in connection with the exploration for or exploitations of resources of the seabed and its subsoil and superjacent water resources in accordance with international law and its laws. - 1.12 "WTO Agreement" means the Marrakesh Agreement Establishing the World Trade Organization, done at Marrakesh on 15 April, 1994. - 1.13 The Annexures, Provisos and Footnotes in this Treaty constitute an integral part of it and are to be accorded the same effect as other provisions in this Treaty.